qapital/ios-test-task/README.md

 http://qapital-ios-testtask.herokuapp.com

 ####/savingsgoals
-This call will return an object with one key, savingsGoals.
+This resource will return an object with one key, savingsGoals.
 This key maps to a list of goal objects with the following fields:

 | Field          | Type	     | Description |
 | -------------- | --------- | ----------- |